3. Development-time threats

 Effectiveness:

-See also EVASTIONROBUSTMODEL on adding noise against evasion attacks and OBFUSCATETRAININGDATA to minimize sensitive data through randomisation.
+See also EVASIONROBUSTMODEL on adding noise against evasion attacks and OBFUSCATETRAININGDATA to minimize data for confidentiality purposes (e.g. differential privacy).

 Examples: